 Princess grapes were developed and first grown in the fertile San Joaquin Valley in California.
 They were released in 1999, after struggling with fruit set and other issues during growing trials.
 Princess grapes are primarily grown in California in the United States.
 Internationally, the USDA has made the grape variety available to licensed growers and can be found at specialty markets in Australia, Italy, Mexico, Portugal, and Spain.

-Someone spotted Princess Grapes using the Specialty Produce app for iPhone and Android.
+Someone shared Princess Grapes using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.